Anterior Cervical Discectomy and Fusion | Does this surgery cause more cervical spine instability and deformity?

 Anterior cervical discectomy and fusion (ACDF or sometimes anterior cervical decompression) is a cervical neck surgery that is recommended to patients that have been diagnosed with a pinched nerve in the neck that is causing pain, weakness, numbness and other symptoms of cervical radiculopathy.

 - The discectomy removes a damaged disc identified as causing the patient’s problems.
 Once the disc is removed the fusion part of the surgery is performed.

-- The fusion surgery’s goal is to successfully place a bone graft and/or an implants where the original disc was removed.
-The ultimate goal of the surgery is cervical stability and pain free movement.
+- The fusion surgery’s goal is to successfully place a bone graft and/or an implant where the original disc was removed.
+The ultimate goal of the surgery is cervical stability and pain-free movement.

 - The surgery can also address removing bony overgrowth or bone spurs that can pinch on the cervical neck nerves and be causing the problems of cervical radiculopathy.
 Typically numbness or weakness in the shoulders, arms, legs and upper neck region.

 At what point is fusion surgery considered “high risk”?

 As I have discussed in numerous pages on this website, not only has it been shown that cervical fusion can be an inappropriate treatment for many patients, worse off, is that the fusion can do much more harm than good.
 One area of harm is adjacent segment disease.
 This is a failed surgery condition in which the adjacent vertebrae to the fused section rapidly degenerates because of newly created surface stresses by the immobility of the fused segment.

 Make no mistake, there are times where a person does need a cervical fusion.
 If this person suffered a severe fracture in the neck then a cervical fusion would be called for.
 But many times, people get cervical fusion because they have complaints that can be many times treated without the need for cervical fusion.
 These complaints include: